genomicsclass/leanpub/manuscript/modeling.md

 \mbox{Pr}(S=k)=\frac{\lambda^k \exp{-\lambda}}{k!}
 {/$$}

 The Poisson distribution is commonly used in RNAseq analyses.
-Because we are sampling thousands molecules and for some genes represent are a very small proportion of the totality of molecules, the Poisson distribution seems appropriate.
+Because we are sampling thousands molecules and most genes represent a very small proportion of the totality of molecules, the Poisson distribution seems appropriate.

-Homework
-1- Do you expect a Poisson distribution with {$$}\lambda=100{/$$} to be approximately normal?
-Why or why not?

 So how does this help us?
-One way is that it informs us of the statistical properties of important summaries.
+One way is that it informs us of the statistical properties of summaries that are widely used in practice.
 For example, say we only have one sample from each of a case and control RNAseq experiment and we want to report the genes with larges fold-changes.
 Under the null, there are no differences; the statistical variability of this quantity depends on the total abundance of the gene.
 We can show this mathematically, but here is a quick simulation to demonstrate the point:

 ```r